Skip to main content

 Course summary

-Designed in collaboration with local primary schools, the BA (Hons) Primary Education with QTS (Teacher Degree Apprenticeship) allows you to gain valuable classroom experience while studying for a degree.
-You’ll develop a strong understanding of how children learn, combining practical teaching with the theory behind effective education.
+We've designed this apprenticeship course in collaboration with local primary schools.
+It allows you to gain valuable classroom experience while you study for a degree.
+You’ll develop a strong understanding of how children learn and combine practical teaching with the theory behind effective education.

 This course is ideal if you’re already working in a school or want to build a career in primary education.
-As a teacher apprentice, you’ll be employed in a school while you study, with opportunities available in a rage of settings including academy and maintained schools.
+As a teacher apprentice, you’ll work in a school while you study.
+There are opportunities available in a rage of settings, including academy and maintained schools.

 During the course, you’ll develop the knowledge and skills needed to plan, design, and deliver engaging lessons.
 You’ll also learn how to adapt your teaching to meet the needs of all students.

-You’ll be encouraged to reflect on your practice and develop as a confident, thoughtful teacher who's committed to continuous improvement.
+We'll encourage you to reflect on your practice throughout the course.
+This will help you develop as a confident, thoughtful teacher, committed to continuous improvement.

-Our experienced academic team will support you in exploring key teaching and learning theories and applying them in the classroom.
-You’ll also discover how to design and assess learning effectively, and build your confidence in teaching across the Early Years Foundation Stage, Key Stage 1, and Key Stage 2 (ages 3-11).
+You'll also discover how to design and assess learning in an effective way.
+You'll build your confidence in teaching across the Early Years Foundation Stage, Key Stage 1, and Key Stage 2 (ages 3-11).

 What you'll study